 On June 15th, 2018, Google made a large change to desktop Search Engine Results Pages (SERPs) for those search queries that used to trigger video thumbnails.
 Where previously mainly seen only when searching from a smart phone, Google has now replaced those results with ones that display the video carousel.

-Here is the example “baby tv songs and rhymes” showing the new desktop video carousel with first 3 cards all YouTube pages but also a non-YouTube ranking page with the original video thumbnail on the same search results page:
+In the example “LeBron James,” the first 3 cards of the new desktop video carousel have no YouTube pages.
+The example “baby tv songs and rhymes” shows the new desktop video carousel with first 3 cards all YouTube pages but also a non-YouTube ranking page with the original video thumbnail on the same search results page.

 Here are some findings from an analysis done by Rank Ranger on the video carousel replacing the thumbnails: